rtylerrush/killer-keebs-inventory/README.md

 <br/>

-**D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.**
+**Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.**
 * about.html added to templates
 * about.html updated line 5: changed title to "About Killer Keebs"
 * about.html added to lines 10-13: added "Our Mission" title along with description of mission statement